newchuyalong/libgdx-learning/Gradle-on-the-Commandline.md

 ### Packaging for the Web
 `gradlew html:dist`

-This will compile your your app to Javascript and place the resulting Javascript, HTML and asset files in the `html/build/dist/` folder.
+This will compile your app to Javascript and place the resulting Javascript, HTML and asset files in the `html/build/dist/` folder.
 The contents of this folder have to be served up by a web server, e.g. Apache or Nginx.
 Just treat the contents like you'd treat any other static HTML/Javascript site.
 There is no Java or Java Applets involved!

 With Python installed, you can test your distribution by executing the following in the `html/build/dist` folder: